ejeschke/ginga/doc/manual/customizing.rst

 Ginga has a flexible table-driven layout scheme for dynamically creating workspaces and mapping the available plugins to workspaces.
-This layout can be specified with a Python structure (`layout`) in the configuration area.
+This layout can be specified with a JSON structure (`layout.json`) in the configuration area.
 If there is no file initially, Ginga will use the built in default layout.
 Ginga will will update its window size, position and some layout information to the layout file when the program is closed,